mstksg/inCode/copy/entries/type-levels.md

-I think one interesting thing to see here is that being "type-unsafe" in Haskell can be much less convenient than doing something similar in a dynamically typed language like python --- that's why I don't fancy those memes/jokes about how dynamically typed languages are just "static types with a single type".
-The actual way you use those types lend themselves to different ergonomics, and the reductionist take doesn't quite capture that nuance.
+I think one interesting thing to see here is that being "type-unsafe" in Haskell can be much less convenient than doing something similar in a dynamically typed language like python.
+The python ecosystem is designed around runtime reflection and inspection for properties and interfaces, whereas the dominant implementation of interfaces in Haskell (typeclasses) doesn't gel with this.
+There's no runtime typeclass instantiation: we can't pattern match on a `TypeRep` and check if it's an instance of `Ord` or not.

+That's why I don't fancy those memes/jokes about how dynamically typed languages are just "static types with a single type".
+The actual way you use those types (and the ecosystem built around them) lend themselves to different ergonomics, and the reductionist take doesn't quite capture that nuance.

 Level 2: Heterogeneous List